merkhaiburch/recipe_protocols/cookies/White_Chocolate_PB_Ritz_Cookies.md

 ---
 Notes/Comments/Suggestions

-- Could also use Nutella for filling.
+- Could also use Nutella or almond butter for filling.
+- Get a variety pack of cookies and pretzels and dip to use up remaining almond bark.
+- 1 package of almond bark was able to cover around 15 Ritz cookies, 4 nutter butters, 4 chips ahoy cookies, 4 oreos, and 15 pretzel sticks.